- What are my choices?

 As a fan of both box bikes and linguistics, I’m sure that Lisa would love me to point out that while the Dutch word bakfiets does indeed end in an -s, it is in fact singular!
 The plural form is bakfietsen.

-The three-wheeled version of a bakfiets is a trike!
+The three-wheeled version of a bakfiets is also known as a trike!
 It is not like the tricycles of your childhood, with one wheel in the front and two in the rear; it’s the opposite and there is a large box sandwiched between the two front wheels.
 These bikes are very stable when stopped, but don’t expect them to “ride just like a bike” because they are not bicycles (with two wheels), they are tricycles and they handle quite differently.

 My friend has been riding a Trio Mono in Calgary for the past few years with her now three kids, two in the front bucket and one on the back in a Yepp Maxi.
 I have a feeling that the year she spent living in Denmark greatly influenced her decision to opt for a trike!